theojouvin/CSE15L/labs/lab-report-4-week-8.md

 - For three Markdown code snippets:
   - Expected Output
   - MarkdownParseTest Code
+  - Actual outputs for both implementations of MarkdownParse.
-  - Test results for both implementations of MarkdownParse
+  - Test results for both implementations of MarkdownParse.
   - Potential code fixes to achieve expected output, if necessary.

 Screenshots will be included in spoilers as to not take up uncessary space.